 If any changes need to be made to this draft before it can be balloted by the WG, the technical changes shall be described in one or more submissions approved by vote in the TG.

-For an initial ballot (considered to be technical), the TG should approve submittal to WG letter ballot using a motion of the following form found in 12.4.1 (this is considered a technical motion):
+For an initial ballot (considered to be technical), the TG should approve submittal to WG letter ballot using a motion following the form found in 12.4.1 (this is considered a technical motion):

-(If necessary) [The TG<descriptor> Editor is instructed to prepare <name of new draft> from <name of old draft> according to changes approved by TG<descriptor>]

-Approve a working group technical letter ballot asking the question “Should <name of new draft> be forwarded to Sponsor Ballot?”

-In the Working Group:
+Working Group:

+At least four (4) weeks before the draft can be submitted to the WG for letter ballot, preferably much earlier, the draft or precursor draft shall be submitted to the WG designated Technical Expert Group (TEG) for review as per 9.

-9The availability of the draft (or precursor draft) shall be announced on the 802.15 WG email reflector during or prior to the meeting slot in which approval of any WG ballot on the draft is considered.
+The availability of the draft (or precursor draft) shall be announced on the 802.15 WG email reflector and available on the 802.15 document site prior to the meeting slot in which approval of the WG ballot on the draft is considered.

 Approval of the working group is required to start an 802.15 WG letter ballot, either by motion in a WG meeting or by an electronic ballot.
-The wording of the approval motion mirrors the wording of the approval motion made in the task groupbe in the format of the motion’s guidance in 12.4.2.
+The wording of the approval motion should be in the format of the motion’s guidance in 12.4.2.
 Before the WG vote, the TEG shall state its recommendation of ready for letter ballot or not ready to the WG and, if not ready, to state the minimal changes required to change its recommendation

 Upon completion of all 802 WG ballot rules, the draft may be submitted to the WG for approval to go to Sponsor Ballot via a motion as per the form found in 12.5.